ValenciaCheung/CyberGoodLuck/docs/Xcode-Project-Setup.md

 ## Overview

-This guide walks you through creating the Xcode watchOS project for CyberOracle.
+This guide walks you through creating the Xcode watchOS project for CyberGoodLuck.
 All Swift source files have been created - you just need to create the Xcode project and add them.

 ---

 ## Step 1: Create watchOS App Project

 1. **Open Xcode**

    - Launch Xcode (ensure you have Xcode 15+ for watchOS 10 support)

 2. **Create New Project**

    - File → New → Project (⇧⌘N)
    - Select **watchOS** tab
    - Choose **App** template
    - Click **Next**

 3. **Configure Project**

    - **Product Name**: `CyberOracleWatch`
    - **Team**: Select your development team
    - **Organization Identifier**: Your bundle ID (e.g., `com.yourname`)